pmem/pmdk/doc/libpmemobj/pmemobj_mutex_zero.3.md

 obtained.
 The results are undefined if the calling thread already holds the lock at the time the call is made.

 The **pmemobj_rwlock_unlock**() function is used to release the read/write lock previously obtained by **pmemobj_rwlock_rdlock**(), **pmemobj_rwlock_wrlock**(), **pthread_rwlock_tryrdlock**(), or **pmemobj_rwlock_trywrlock**().

 The **pmemobj_cond_zero**() function explicitly initializes pmem-aware condition variable by zeroing it.
 Initialization is not necessary if the object containing the condition variable has been allocated using one of **pmemobj_zalloc**() or **pmemobj_tx_zalloc**() functions.

 The difference between **pmemobj_cond_broadcast**() and **pmemobj_cond_signal**() is that the former unblocks all threads waiting for the condition variable, whereas the latter blocks only one waiting thread.
 If no threads are waiting on *condp*, neither function has any effect.
 If more than one thread is blocked on a condition variable, the used scheduling policy determines the order in which threads are unblocked.
 The same mutex used for waiting must be held while calling either function.
 Although neither function strictly enforces this requirement, undefined behavior may follow if the mutex is not held.

+The **pmemobj_cond_timedwait**() and **pmemobj_cond_wait**() functions block
-The **pmemobj_cond_timedwait**() and **pmemobj_cond_wait**() functions shall block on a condition variable.
-They shall be called with mutex locked by the calling thread or undefined behavior results.
-These functions atomically release mutex pointed by *mutexp* and cause the calling thread to block on the condition variable *condp*;
-atomically here means "atomically with respect to access by another thread to the mutex and then the condition variable".
-That is, if another thread is able to acquire the mutex after the about-to-block thread has released it, then a subsequent call to **pmemobj_cond_broadcast**() or **pmemobj_cond_signal**() in that thread shall behave as if it were issued after the about-to-block thread has blocked.
-Upon successful return, the mutex shall have been locked and shall be owned by the calling thread.
+on a condition variable.
+They must be called with mutex *mutexp* locked by the calling thread, or undefined behavior results.
+These functions atomically release mutex *mutexp* and cause the calling thread to block on the condition variable *condp*; atomically here means "atomically with respect to access by another thread to the mutex and then the condition variable".
+That is, if another thread is able to acquire the mutex after the about-to-block thread has released it, then a subsequent call to **pmemobj_cond_broadcast**() or **pmemobj_cond_signal**() in that thread will behave as if it were issued after the about-to-block thread has blocked.
+Upon successful return, the mutex will be locked and owned by the calling thread.

 # RETURN VALUE #